In 1970, the Oregon Department of Transportation attempted to dispose of a whale carcass by blowing it up.

-Origins: Most people who first encountered this tale online back in the 1990s didn't believe
+Most people who first encountered the “exploding whale” tale online back in the 1990s didn’t believe

-A couple of phone calls later I was talking to Ed himself about the story that refused to die.
-Yes, he said, they actually did explode a whale and yes, a car was damaged by the flying blubber.
-But the interesting slant to it was that although this incident had taken place more than a quarter of a century ago, the story refused to go away.
+A couple of phone calls later we were talking to Ed himself about the story that refused to die.
+Yes, he said, they actually did explode a whale and yes, cars far away from the blast site were damaged by the flying blubber.
+But the interesting slant to it was that although this incident had taken place more than a quarter of a century earlier, the story refused to go away.
 In true urban legend form, it was passed along from newspaper to Internet to newspaper to TV news report, each time gaining momentum, each time creating more interest.
-Fascination with the subject only intensified when a video clip of a local Oregon television station's contemporaneous news coverage of the whale explosion began making the rounds on the Internet and other computer bulletin boards:
+Fascination with the subject only intensified when a video clip of a local Oregon television station’s contemporaneous news coverage of the whale explosion began making the rounds on the Internet and other computer bulletin boards:

-One thing became clear during my conversation with Ed: up until I called, no one in cyberspace had ever contacted Oregon's Department of Transportation to get the facts.
+One thing became clear during our conversation with Ed: up until we called, no one in cyberspace had ever contacted Oregon’s Department of Transportation to get the facts.
 Rather than reaching for the source, people instead reposted a much-altered version of a Dave Barry column on the subject and thus spread a somewhat inaccurate version of the story even further.
 Because no date was attached to the whale disposal narrative, those who received it believed it was a recent event.
-As such, Ed had to deal with this whale of a tale on an ongoing basis as news agencies kept
+As such, Ed had to deal with this whale of a tale on an ongoing basis as news agencies kept “discovering” this fascinating new story in cyberspace.

-But I'll let Ed tell you how a 25-year-old story came to be part of his daily existence when a portion of the tale was flung into cyberspace.
+But we’ll let Ed tell you how a 25-year-old story came to be part of his daily existence when a portion of the tale was flung into cyberspace.
 He graciously

 “My insurance company is never going to believe this,” said Springfield, Ore., businessman Walter Umenhofer as he surveyed the crushed remains of his big Buick.